-I have a ton of technical stuff to learn, and hoping one day I can write more about the technical side of photography, but until then, here are my initial thoughts on shooting film:
+I have tons of technical stuff to learn, and I hope one day I can write more about the technical side of photography, but until then, here are my initial thoughts on shooting film!

 1) There is No Crying in Film Photography (But Seriously, It’s Okay to Cry)